Can breakdown of perturbation in the $\alpha$-attractor inflation lead to PBH formation?: Results and Discussion

 \section{Results and Discussion}

-At the outset, let us give an overall perspective of the evolution of the modes during the inflationary period.
+At the outset, let us give an overall perspective of the evolution of the modes during the inflationary period vis-\`a-vis the PBH formation.
 As shown and stated in Ref. \cite{Sarkar:2021ird}, the higher $k$ modes undergo less number of e-folds and thus, while the Hubble sphere shrinks, they exit the horizon at later times.
-As a consequence, the very high $k$ modes remain in the deep subhorizon region during the major part of the inflationary period.
+As a consequence, the very high $k$ modes remain in the deep sub-horizon region during the major part of the inflationary period.
 When the Hubble sphere starts expanding after the end of inflation, the high $k$ modes re-enter the horizon first in small positive conformal times.
 The smaller $k$ modes re-enter the horizon at later conformal times.
-Our interest, here, is mainly in the high $k$ regions where, it will be shown that, the density contrast shoots up, at a number of momentum values, signalling the breakdown of the perturbative framework and creating a condition favourable for the formation of PBHs, when the modes re-enter the horizon.
-Interestingly, this condition is achieved in our study quite naturally by solving the $k$-space evolution equations and not by artificially preparing the inflaton potential to meet this goal.

-In Figures \ref{fig:potential-high-k} through \ref{fig:pic2pic4}, $n = 2$, $\alpha=1$ and $V_0 = 1$ are three values of parameters of the $\alpha$-attractor $T$-model potential (Eq. (\ref{eq:T model})).
+Our interest, here, is in the high $k$ regions where, it will be shown that, the inflationary density contrast shoots up, at a number of momentum values, signalling the breakdown of the perturbative framework and creating a condition favourable for the formation of PBHs, when the modes re-enter the horizon.
+Interestingly, this condition is achieved in our study quite naturally by solving the $k$-space evolution equations, with the original $\alpha$-attractor $T$-model and $E$-model potentials with the simple set of parameters: $n = 2$, $\alpha=1$ and $V_0 = 1$ (see Eqs.(\ref{eq:T model}) and (\ref{eq: E model})).
 These values belong to the range of parameters which has been shown to be efficacious in fitting the Planck data in the ($n_s$ - $r$) plane \cite{Sarkar:2021ird, Planck:2018jri}.
+The main thrust of our study is, thus, to examine the roll of breakdown of perturbation at high momentum in the formation of PBHs without any modification of the basic $\alpha$-attractor potentials in the field space.

+Next we will discuss our results from the self-consistent solutions of the Eqs. (\ref{eq:17}) - (\ref{eq:19}) during inflation, which have been obtained by considering $\phi^{(0)}(k=10^{8}) = 6.21$, $\delta\phi(k=10^{8})=\Phi_B (k=10^{8})=10^{-14}$, $\phi'^{(0)}(k=10^{8})=\delta\phi'(k=10^{8})=\Phi'_B(k=10^{8})=0$, as initial conditions.
+These initial conditions are consistent with $N=60$, which is the number of $\mathrm{e}$-folds at the end of the inflation.
+See \cite{Sarkar:2021ird} for details.
+In Figure \ref{fig:potential-high-k}, we show the $k$-space behaviour of the unperturbed chaotic $\alpha$-attractor $T$-model potential in the high $k$ limit.
+The variation of $V^{(0)}(k)\approx 0.9685-0.9705$ is small in the entire range of $k$, which is also observed in low $k$ limit during inflation \cite{Sarkar:2021ird}.
+However, large amount of change takes place in the perturbed part, $\delta V(k)$, in these momentum range, as shown in the next figure.